sarsamurmu/reboost/docs/plugins/esbuild.md

 [esbuild](https://github.com/evanw/esbuild) is a fast and powerful transformer, which you can use to transform TypeScript, JSX, or newer ECMAScript features.

+**NOTE**: `esbuild` does not do type checking.
+Type checking should be handled by your IDE/Code editor or by yourself.
+If you were using `tsc` to compile your TypeScript code, you can use it to just do type checking by using the command `tsc --noEmit` (if you want `tsc` to watch for changes, use the command `tsc --noEmit -w`).

 ## Usage
 ### Setup
 Import `esbuildPlugin` from Reboost